 Presentation: Patient with a family history of sudden cardiac death

 Sudden cardiac death at a young age can be caused by inherited cardiac conditions, such as cardiomyopathies and inherited arrhythmia syndromes.
-If an underlying genetic cause is identified in an autopsy, family members should be referred for predictive genomic testing.
+If an underlying genetic cause is identified following autopsy, family members should be referred for predictive testing.

 At a glance: